francescoaristei/gltf_builder/README.md

 - Spherical: In this case we need to define the coordinates of the center and of the ray
 - Parallelepipedal: In this case we need to indicate the baricenter, the height, width and depth.

-Regarding the edges, these are segments, so is sufficient to specify the coordinates of the extremes.
+Regarding the edges, these are segments, so is sufficient to specify the coordinates of the extreme points.
-After this, the 3D model are created, using specific Java libraries.
+After this, the 3D model is created.
 The generated file is of type .glb, the binary representation of a .gltf file (GL Transmission format).
 The file is then loaded in the Cloud storage service Google Drive, using the Google APIs.

 ### Software Architectures

-The application is made of a simple GUI, which, initially, allows to choose if we want to create a model, typing the parameters lile position and dimension of the nodes and of the edges of the graph; or if we want to create the model using a textual file containing the informations about the graph, using a simple parser.
+The application is made of a simple GUI, which, initially, allows to choose if we want to create a model, typing the parameters like position and dimension of the nodes and of the edges of the graph; or if we want to create the model using a textual file containing the informations about the graph, using a simple parser.